Fractional Edgeworth expansions for one-dimensional heavy-tailed random variables and applications: Introduction and overview of the results

 \subsection{Acknowlegments}

 The authors would like to thank S. Fr\'ometa for conversations about early versions of this article.
-L. Chiarini thanks CAPES for the financial support during this project.
+We would also like to thank the anonymous referees, their suggestions helped to significantly improve this article.
+L. Chiarini was financially supported by CAPES and the NWO grant OCENW.KLEIN.083.
 M. Jara was funded by the ERC Horizon 2020 grant 715734, the CNPq grant 305075/2017-9 and the FAPERJ grant E-29/203.012/201.
-W. M. Ruszel would like to thank Dalia Terhesiu for very useful discussions and pointing out some relevant references.